fiquu/slseed-web-app/README.md

 1. Wait for it to finish (it may take a while)...
 1. Configure your [AWS Systems Manager](https://aws.amazon.com/systems-manager/) parameters to `.env` values on `configs/ssm-env.js`.
 These are the SSM parameter names only as the prefix is taken from the `.slseedrc.js` file and from the `package.json` `name` and `title` properties by default.
 1. Run `npm run setup` and select `env` (or `npm run setup:env`) and select stage to set your `.env.{stage}.local` file.
-1. Run `npm run semantic` to build and watch (or `npm run semantic:build` to just build) the Fomantic UI files.
 1. Run `npm start`.

 That's it.
 Your App should be running wherever it says it's running.